Program 1 - Living, Working, and Leisure

 Mission

-• Make it easy to report incidents affecting road quality and immediately assign transparent priorities to them.
-In addition, coordinate or monitor road or safety issues in collaboration with road authorities, water boards, and/or provincial authorities.
+• Make it easy to report road condition issues and immediately prioritize them transparently.
+Additionally, coordinate or monitor road or safety issues in collaboration with the road authority, the water board, and/or the provincial government.

-• We will investigate whether there should be more focus on the quality and safety of our roads and dikes (dikes in consultation with the Water Board).
-When roads are in need of maintenance, we will not only focus on safety, lighting, and parking, but also ensure a climate-adaptive design.
+• We will investigate whether there should be a greater focus on the quality and safety of our roads and dikes (dikes in consultation with the Water Board).
+When roads are due for maintenance, we will not only focus on safety, lighting, and parking, but will also ensure that the design is climate-adaptive.

-• The Zandstraat area in Beneden-Leeuwen is the shopping center of our largest community.
-We are going to reconstruct this area in collaboration with stakeholders.
+• Zandstraat and the surrounding area in Beneden-Leeuwen the commercial heart of our largest town center.
+We will be renovating this area in collaboration with stakeholders.
 This will result in an attractive, safe, and climate-adaptive village center.

-Dorpsstraat in Wamel will also regain some of its former glory.
-Here too, we will be working with local residents and residents to create a new layout.
+Dorpsstraat in Wamel also Wamel some of its former glory.
+Here, too, we will work with local residents and residents to create a new layout.

-In addition, there are many streets for which a different look is desired in the village quality plans.
-Depending on the state of maintenance, we will tackle these one by one.
-Rooijsestraat in Dreumel is also on the agenda for the coming years.
+In addition, there are many streets for which the village quality plans call for a different look.
+Depending on their state of maintenance, we will tackle these one by one.
+Rooijsestraat in Dreumel also on the agenda for the coming years.

-We are asking for extra attention to be paid to traffic safety and sufficient lighting for cyclists on Dijkgraaf de Leeuwweg and Trambaan in Boven-Leeuwen, among other places.
+We are calling for extra attention to traffic safety and adequate lighting for cyclists on, among others, Dijkgraaf de Leeuwweg and Trambaan in Boven-Leeuwen.

-• Updating sustainability policy to provide public charging stations for electric cars.
+• Updating the sustainability policy to ensure the provision of public charging stations for electric cars.

-• More attention to road safety near schools.
-Including Molenstraat in Boven-Leeuwen.
+• Greater focus on traffic safety near schools.
+This includes Molenstraat in Boven-Leeuwen.

-• In collaboration with other parties, test whether shared mobility is an option at strategic locations where increased mobility is a possibility.
-The municipality plays a facilitating and supporting role.
+• In collaboration with various stakeholders, test shared mobility at strategic locations where increasing mobility is a viable option.
+The municipality plays a facilitating and supportive role.

-• Defining a clear policy in 2022 for the outstanding issues from the Rural Area Environmental Vision.
+• The development of clear policies in 2022 to address the outstanding issues from the Rural Areas Environmental Vision.

-• Beautification of village entrances, possibly in collaboration with village platforms.
+• Beautifying the village entrances, possibly in collaboration with the village committees.

 Public green spaces and nature